tomwhartung/always_learning_codelabs/03-google_analytics-for_beginners/part_3.md

 ## 3.4 Assessment 3: 9/10 90%

-After five tries, still unable to figure out answer to Question 5:
+It took 12 tries to figure out answer to Question 5!!!

 - 'Which “sources” are available in Google Analytics?'
 - First off: Note that values for "sources" depends on the medium: